-- Extension for Spouse only: If you were receiving a Joint and Survivor Pension at the time of your death and you have a surviving Spouse who will receive the Spouse's portion of that pension, he or she may continue eligibility for himself or herself only, provided the required self-payment is made. - Extension for Spouse and Dependent children (whether you are receiving your pension in the Joint and Survivor Pension payment form or some other payment form): If you die before receiving pension benefits (other than a Disability Pension) for at least 60 months, your Spouse and eligible Dependent children may continue their eligibility for the remainder of the 60-month period, provided the required self-payment is made.
-If you are receiving a Disability Pension or a Reciprocal Disability Pension and you die before receiving benefits for at least 36 months, your Spouse and eligible Dependent children may continue their eligibility for the remainder of the 36-month period, provided the required self-payment is made.
-In either case, if the Spouse remarries prior to the termination of pension payments, coverage under this extension will terminate on the date of remarriage.
+- Extension for Spouse only: If you were receiving a joint and survivor pension at the time of your death and you have a surviving Spouse who will receive the Spouse's portion of that pension, he or she may continue eligibility for himself or herself only, provided the required self-payment is made. - Extension for Spouse and Dependent children (whether you are receiving your pension in the joint and survivor pension payment form or some other payment form): If you die before receiving pension benefits (other than a disability pension) for at least 60 months, your Spouse and eligible Dependent children may continue their eligibility for the remainder of the 60-month period, provided the required self-payment is made.
+If you are receiving a disability pension or a reciprocal disability pension and you die before receiving benefits for at least 36 months, your Spouse and eligible Dependent children may continue their eligibility for the remainder of the 36-month period, provided the required self-payment is made.
+In either case, if your Spouse remarries prior to the termination of pension payments, coverage under this extension will terminate on the date of remarriage.